goetas/twital/doc/en/source/api.rst

         }
     }

-Also this is a really simple extension that repalces, just befor evaluation/saving phase, all occurences of "foo" with "bar" from the input template.
+Also this is a really simple extension that repalces, just befor evaluation/saving phase, all occurrences of "foo" with "bar" from the input template.

 .. note::
     To see some examples of possible post-filters please look at the source